 Sexual misconduct can occur between individuals who know each other, individuals who do not know each other, individuals who have an established relationship, and individuals who have previously engaged in consensual sexual activity.

 Sexual misconduct can be committed by persons of any gender identity, and it can occur between people of the same or different sex.

-MIT students are expected to engage in sexual behavior of any kind only with the fully informed and effective consent of all parties involved.
-Effective consent must be obtained for each instance and each escalation of sexual activity.
-Obtaining effective consent is the responsibility of the party initiating sexual activity.
-Doing otherwise may constitute sexual misconduct and is a violation of MIT policy.
+MIT students who engage in sexual behavior of any kind are expected to do so only with the effective consent of all parties involved.
+Doing otherwise constitutes sexual misconduct and is a violation of this policy.

 Effective Consent is:

 • freely and voluntarily given;

 • mutually understandable words or actions which indicate willing participation in mutually agreed upon sexual activity.

 By definition, effective consent cannot be obtained by

 - unreasonable pressure, which can generally be understood as conduct that pressures another person to “give in” to sexual activity rather than to choose freely to participate; factors that may be considered include (1) the frequency, nature, duration, and intensity of the requests for sexual activity; (2) whether and how previous requests were denied; and (3) whether the person initiating the sexual activity held a position of power over the other person;

 - emotional intimidation, which can include (1) overtly degrading, humiliating, and shaming someone for not participating in sexual activity; (2) blackmail; and (3) threats to reputation;